retaildevcrews/AdaptiveCardTransformer/README.md

 If there is not a corresponding template, the adapter will throw an exception to the bot.

 To add more templates to the selector, please refer to the [how to extend] documentation.
-To see more about the sample `templateSelector` plugin in DocBot, see [here](https://github.com/retaildevcrews/wd-bot/tree/main/src/plugins/templateSelector).
+To see the sample `templateSelector` plugin in use, see DocBot [here](https://github.com/retaildevcrews/wd-bot/tree/main/src/plugins/templateSelector).

 [card templates]: https://github.com/retaildevcrews/wd-bot/tree/main/src/plugins/templateSelector/templates
 [how to extend]: ./docs/HowToExtend.md